gilch/hissp/CONTRIBUTING.md

 Changes to the source code must be properly formatted and have full test coverage before the PR can be accepted.
 Manual tests may suffice for configuration files.
-Our Python source uses Black formatting.
+The Python source uses Black formatting.
 Disable this using `# fmt: off` tags for "readerless mode" Hissp snippets which should be formatted Lisp-style (play with Parinfer until you get it), or anywhere the extra effort of manual formatting is worth it.
 In readerless mode, Hissp tuples shall always include the trailing `,`.
 Follow PEP 8 even when Black has no opinion.
-Our .lissp source uses Emacs lisp-mode for indentation.
+The .lissp source uses the style guide for formatting.
 It must also pass Parlinter.

 Documentation is expected to have correct (American English) spelling